CouncilofLorien/counciloflorien.github.io/docs/cards/N/near-to-hear-a-whisper.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Any agent may attack a company at his site at the starting of the site phase if the company chooses not to enter the site.
 May be revealed on-guard if the company chooses not to enter the site.
 Discard when any play deck is exhausted.
 Cannot be duplicated.   “‘He can smell us, perhaps.
 And he can hear keen as Elves, I believe.
-I think he has heard something now: our voices probably.’”_ ***---LotRIV***
+I think he has heard something now: our voices probably.’”_ ***---&NoBreak;LotRIV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>